carlospr/iris-datapipe/README.md

-DataPipe an interoperability framework to ingest data in InterSystems IRIS in a flexible way.
+DataPipe is an interoperability framework to ingest data in InterSystems IRIS in a flexible way.

 <img src="img/datapipe-diagram2.png" width="800" />